 If you die before age 75

-Your beneficiaries can take the whole pension fund as a lump sum tax-free.
-Dependents (but not other beneficiaries) can also choose draw-down or to buy an annuity to take an income tax-free.
+Your beneficiaries can take the whole pension fund as a pension lump sum tax-free payment.
+Dependents (but not other beneficiaries) can also choose draw-down or to buy a pension annuity to take an income tax-free.

 If you die after age 75